manpagez: man pages & more

 --restrict <cpuset>

 Restrict the topology to the given cpuset.
+This removes some

 --restrict nodeset=<nodeset>

-Restrict the topology to the given nodeset, unless
+Restrict the topology to the given nodeset (unless

---restrict-flags specifies something different.
+--restrict-flags specifies something different).
+This removes

 --restrict binding

 Restrict the topology to the current process binding.
-This option
+This

-other topology with --thissystem or with HWLOC_THISSYSTEM set to 1
+(or any other topology with --thissystem or with

-in the environment).
+HWLOC_THISSYSTEM set to 1 in the environment).

 --restrict-flags <flags>